-- Kitchens and bars – the risk of fire in a hotel kitchen or bar will depend on a number of factors such as number and type of appliances, power sources, control of open gas, suitability of electrical installations and equipment brought into the hotel, etc. These should all be taken into account.
+The risk of fire in a hotel kitchen or bar will depend on a number of factors, such as number and type of appliances, power sources, control of open gas, suitability of electrical installations and equipment brought into the hotel, etc. These should all be taken into account.

-- Communal areas – as the highest footfall areas these are important.
+As the highest footfall areas, these are important.
 Include all hallways, cinema/TV rooms, lobbies, etc.

-- Evacuation routes – a clear evacuation process and routes should be in place in case of a fire emergency.
-This will ensure everyone is able to get to a place of safety (which may be indoors in a designated refuge point, or to the external assembly point which should also be clearly marked.
+A clear evacuation process and routes should be in place in case of a fire emergency.
+This will ensure everyone is able to get to a place of safety – which may be indoors in a designated refuge point, or to the external assembly point which should also be clearly marked.
 The following controls are particularly important – clear signage, clear escape routes and fire doors, fire doors kept closed or appropriately held open with suitable devices (not wedged or propped), suitable emergency lighting to assist everyone in getting out of the building safely.

-- Fire safety information for guests must be displayed and all fire safety signage should be appropriately placed and clearly visible.
+Fire safety information for guests must be displayed prominently and all fire safety signage should be appropriately placed and clearly visible.

-- Smoking areas – these should be clearly designated externally, labelled and areas where smoking is not permitted should also have clear signage to avoid fires from cigarette butts.
+These should be clearly designated and labelled.
+Plus, areas where smoking is not permitted should also have clear signage, in order to avoid the risk of fires from cigarette butts on fabric, etc.